-519. The Reception of Classical Literature in Poetry in English since 1900 century, classical texts have been taken up again by poets who established themselves in other modes (Hughes and Heaney), as well as being a central thread in a career (Harrison, Carson), and the revival of Greek drama in major versions and of Ovid's Metamorphoses in poetic treatments have been particular features.
+519. The Reception of Classical Literature in Poetry in English since 1900 models.
+In the first half of the twentieth century, this constituted reaction to and against culturally central texts such as Homer, Virgil and Greek tragedy; from the last third of the century, classical texts have been taken up again by poets who established themselves in other modes (Hughes and Heaney), as well as being a central thread in a career (Harrison, Carson), and the revival of Greek drama in major versions and of Ovid's Metamorphoses in poetic treatments have been particular features.
 The reception of classical texts has also been a framework for treating the fall-out of colonialism (Walcott) or the politics of Northern Ireland (Heaney, Longley).
 This subject looks at this continuing and vital afterlife of classical literature in our own times.